 A helicoil is a coiled, metal insert that fits inside of tapped holes.
 Once the helicoil prong is broken off a screw can be fed in and out of the insert.
 Helicoils can be made out of a variety of materials including: stainless steel, steel, nickel and titanium.

 Purchase the appropriate size installation tool and screw the helicoil insert onto the tool.
-Then drive the helicoil a quarter to half-turn below the material’s surface.
+Then drive the helicoil a quarter to half-turn below the surface of the material.

 Helicoils can be purchased at Mcmaster, Olander, Misumi and many other hardware retailers.